Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

   `onXYZ`, `onSuccess`, `onFailure` and `onComplete` callbacks.
 Receives the request as the first argument, and the exception object as the second one

 #### Response object

+The response object returned by the `MashupPlatform.http.makeRequest` method provides the following attributes:

 - `request` (Request): The request for the current response
 - `status` (Number): The status of the response to the request.
 This is the HTTP